diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Provide concrete implementation examples that demonstrate our preferred patterns and coding styles, serving as templates for Copilot to follow.

-**Why this improves Copilot understanding:** Concrete implementation examples show Copilot the preferred patterns and coding styles for your project.
-When Copilot sees how you handle period calculations or batch processing, it can suggest similar patterns for new functionality, maintaining consistency across your codebase.
+**Why this improves Copilot understanding:** Concrete implementation examples show Copilot the preferred patterns and coding styles for our project.
+When Copilot sees how we handle period calculations or batch processing, it can suggest similar patterns for new functionality, maintaining consistency across our codebase.

-**Impact on suggestion relevance:** Implementation examples serve as templates for Copilot to follow, ensuring that new code suggestions match your existing patterns, naming conventions, and architectural approaches, leading to more cohesive and maintainable code.
+**Impact on suggestion relevance:** Implementation examples serve as templates for Copilot to follow, ensuring that new code suggestions match our existing patterns, naming conventions, and architectural approaches, leading to more cohesive and maintainable code.

 #### Period Helper Methods